The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If I’m claimed as a dependent, do I lose money?

 If you’ve been claimed as a dependent on a relative’s tax return, it means they’ve received certain tax benefits associated with taking care of you.
 In this case, you don’t qualify to claim these specific benefits for yourself.
-Rest assured – you will have plenty of years to claim these benefits once you start filing your own tax returns.
+Rest assured – you have the opportunity to claim these benefits once you start filing your own tax returns.

 What are the steps for filing a tax dependent?